azdavis/azdavis.net/posts/define-pl-01.md

 Python, Ruby, [Standard ML][sml], etc.

 But how is it that we can say that these programming languages "exist"?
-Or, put another way: What "defines" a programming language?
+Or, put another way, what "defines" a programming language?

 ### Definition by implementation